pombreda/lepl/doc-src/manual/intro-2.rst

 I said that we defined tokens with regular expressions, but the definition of ``value`` above seems to use the matcher `SignedFloat()
-<api/redirect.html#lepl.functions.SignedFloat>`_.
-This is because LEPL can
+<api/redirect.html#lepl.matchers.derived.SignedFloat>`_.
+This is because Lepl
-automatically convert some matchers into regular expressions, saving us the work (it really does convert them, piece by piece, so it is not limited to the built--in matchers, but it is limited by how the matcher is constructed -- it cannot see "inside" arbitrary function calls, for example, so any matcher that includes ``>`` or ``>>`` won't work).
+can automatically convert some matchers into regular expressions, saving us the work (it really does convert them, piece by piece, so it is not limited to the built--in matchers, but it is limited by how the matcher is constructed -- it cannot see "inside" arbitrary function calls, for example, so any matcher that includes ``>`` or ``>>`` won't work).

 The second token, defined with the regular expression "[^0-9a-zA-Z \\t\\r\\n]" means "any single character that is not a digit, letter, or space".
 Obviously